 An aloe used to the dry heat of South Africa, the handsome Cosmo will ask little of you other than an occasional drop to drink.
 Forms an elegant rosette of white-dotted succulent leaves and sports a spike of orangey red flowers, often in the winter months.
 Fairly hardy but best to keep indoors, at least in winter.
 Sunny or well lit position.
 Well drained soil.
 6 in (plus flower).
-2 litre pot.
+12cm pot.

 Last few available

 We have seen Aloe Cosmo listed as a form of Aloe Vera, which doesn't seem right to us.
 Aloe Aristata seems much more like it, and we reckon it's a hybrid form of that species.
 Correct us if we're wrong.